 The awards are for individuals who have been practicing professionally for no more than 10 years, have completed their formal education and are resident in the UK.
 We cannot accept applications for course fees or any associated study or living costs.

 This fund has been created using legacy funds from the BBC Performing Arts Fund to provide individuals with direct support for their professional and creative development, without the expectation of an specific product output and/or public engagement.
-Grants will be awarded in two rounds and the first deadline was 9 January 2017.
-The fund will reopen for applications later in 2017.
+Grants are awarded in two rounds, the deadline for this second round is 9 January 2018.
+The fund is now open for applications.

 The BBC Performing Arts Fund existed to support emerging talent across the performing arts sector.
 The Fund awarded over £5m during the 12 years of its operation.
 On the Fund’s closure in 2016, and in line with its Charitable Deed of Trust, part of the remaining funds were transferred to Jerwood Charitable Foundation in order to continue its work in nurturing talent.